77Vincent/vinslider/README.md

 ## Features

-* Vinslider will be immediately stopped if the DOM element is not found or improper and throw an error.
+* Vinslider will be immediately stopped and throw an error message if the element passed in is not found or improper.
 * Currently touch event on mobile devices is not supported yet.
-* Pager(or bullet) are able to control the slider or carousel.
+* Pagers are able to navigate.
 * Controller will be hidden in carousel mode if the actual amount of items is less than the amount of items to be displayed at a time.

 ## Demo